ayanban011/SwinDocSegmenter/README.md

 Annotations Link: [A little annotations](https://drive.google.com/file/d/1PkumOb2aCQ1d5jWBdDo1RQFnHxKO-Zqe/view?usp=drive_link)

+## For Semi-Supervised Settings
+Please refer to the SemiDocSeg folder for generating support sets and new_annotations.
+The rest of the training and testing procedure is as same as SwinDocSegmenter.

 ## Citation

 If you find this useful for your research, please cite it as follows: